-domestic violence information, about a person, means information about the history of domestic violence orders made against the person under the Domestic and Family Violence Protection Act 2012.
+domestic violence information, about a person, means information about the history of domestic violence orders made, or police protection notices issued, against the person under the Domestic and Family Violence Protection Act 2012.

 domestic violence order see the Domestic and Family Violence Protection Act 2012, section 23(2).